motasim1/selfbot/README.md

 Node.js installed

-discord.js installed in the folder (run `npm install discord.js --save` in the folder)

 ---

 If you have all requirements, hop over to the config.json file.
 When you are there, replace the "ownerID" with your user ID.